CrowdStrike: Pandemic didn’t slow targeted cyberattacks by criminals and nation-states

 CrowdStrike said that as threat actors add new tools, techniques, and procedures to their arsenals and form new alliances to bolster their strength and extend their reach, visibility and speed are more critical than ever.
 Security teams must become more versatile, proactive, and productive to stay ahead of threats.

-As their operations mature, both eCrime and targeted intrusion adversaries will continue to develop and implement new methods to bypass detection and impede analysis by researchers, CrowdStrike said.
-Whether driven by public reporting or motivations internal to their respective organizations, the pursuit of operational security will almost certainly include improved obfuscation methods, use of commodity tooling and living-off-the-land (LOTL) techniques.
+As their operations mature, both e-crime and targeted intrusion adversaries will continue to develop and implement new methods to bypass detection and impede analysis by researchers, CrowdStrike said.
+Whether driven by public reporting or motivations internal to their respective organizations, the pursuit of operational security will almost certainly include improved obfuscation methods, use of commodity tooling, and living-off-the-land (LOTL) techniques.

 The challenges of 2020, including the rapid pivot to “work-from-anywhere,” have caused a level of social and economic upheaval that is unprecedented in modern times.
 The widespread impact has not deterred cyber adversaries — in fact, quite the opposite.
 In 2020, CrowdStrike observed adversaries exploiting the situation, preying on the public’s fear and escalating attacks.
 CrowdStrike’s recommendations are aimed at proactively addressing potential weaknesses before they can be leveraged by attackers.